metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Optional:

-- `default_data` (Map of String) DefaultData statically defines the initial state of the environment.It has the same schema-less structure as the data field inenvironment configs.It is overwritten by the selected environment configs.
+- `default_data` (Map of String) DefaultData statically defines the initial state of the environment.
+It has the same schema-less structure as the data field in environment configs.
+It is overwritten by the selected environment configs.
 - `environment_configs` (Attributes List) EnvironmentConfigs selects a list of 'EnvironmentConfig's.
-The resolvedresources are stored in the composite resource at'spec.environmentConfigRefs' and is only updated if it is null.The list of references is used to compute an in-memory environment atcompose time.
-The data of all object is merged in the order they arelisted, meaning the values of EnvironmentConfigs with a larger index takepriority over ones with smaller indices.The computed environment can be accessed in a composition using'FromEnvironmentFieldPath' and 'CombineFromEnvironment' patches. (see [below for nested schema](#nestedatt--spec--environment--environment_configs))
+The resolved resources are stored in the composite resource at 'spec.environmentConfigRefs' and is only updated if it is null.
+The list of references is used to compute an in-memory environment at compose time.
+The data of all object is merged in the order they are listed, meaning the values of EnvironmentConfigs with a larger index take priority over ones with smaller indices.
+The computed environment can be accessed in a composition using 'FromEnvironmentFieldPath' and 'CombineFromEnvironment' patches. (see [below for nested schema](#nestedatt--spec--environment--environment_configs))
-- `patches` (Attributes List) Patches is a list of environment patches that are executed before acomposition's resources are composed. (see [below for nested schema](#nestedatt--spec--environment--patches))
+- `patches` (Attributes List) Patches is a list of environment patches that are executed before a composition's resources are composed. (see [below for nested schema](#nestedatt--spec--environment--patches))
-- `policy` (Attributes) Policy represents the Resolve and Resolution policies which apply toall EnvironmentSourceReferences in EnvironmentConfigs list. (see [below for nested schema](#nestedatt--spec--environment--policy))
+- `policy` (Attributes) Policy represents the Resolve and Resolution policies which apply to all EnvironmentSourceReferences in EnvironmentConfigs list. (see [below for nested schema](#nestedatt--spec--environment--policy))

 <a id="nestedatt--spec--environment--environment_configs"></a>
 ### Nested Schema for `spec.environment.environment_configs`

 Optional:

-- `ref` (Attributes) Ref is a named reference to a single EnvironmentConfig.Either Ref or Selector is required. (see [below for nested schema](#nestedatt--spec--environment--environment_configs--ref))
+- `ref` (Attributes) Ref is a named reference to a single EnvironmentConfig.
+Either Ref or Selector is required. (see [below for nested schema](#nestedatt--spec--environment--environment_configs--ref))
 - `selector` (Attributes) Selector selects EnvironmentConfig(s) via labels. (see [below for nested schema](#nestedatt--spec--environment--environment_configs--selector))
-- `type` (String) Type specifies the way the EnvironmentConfig is selected.Default is 'Reference'
+- `type` (String) Type specifies the way the EnvironmentConfig is selected.
+Default is 'Reference'

 <a id="nestedatt--spec--environment--environment_configs--ref"></a>
 ### Nested Schema for `spec.environment.environment_configs.ref`